 With six exceptions Asemi 2012; Asemi 2013a; Grant 2013; Roth 2010; Taherian 2002; Yu 2008), lack of reporting on attrition, missing data and lack of intention-to-treat analyses were serious problems in almost all of the included studies.
 Two trials excluded participants if they had maternal illness (such as diabetes) or pregnancy complications so that they could receive treatment, but these exclusions are not well-documented (Brooke 1980; Marya 1988).
-One trial (Marya 1987) only reported biochemical data for those who developed pre-eclampsia and some of the other participants.
+One trial (Marya 1987) only reported biochemical data for those who developed pre-eclampsia and some of the other participants with no pre-eclampsia, but not for all the randomised participants.
 The attrition rate was unclear in one trial (Mallet 1986), and another study had unbalanced losses between the study arms (Delvin 1986).
 Loss was not balanced across groups in one trial (Sablok 2015).